Skip to main content

 Key Levers for Success

 By leveraging East Tennessee PBS’ trusted broadcast platform and large audience, along with the support of community partners, there is an opportunity to meet both community and organizational goals.
-The videos created from this pilot project will address the regional long-term workforce development needs through educational programs geared toward children.
-This program format can be used in the future to introduce children to other concepts, such as civics, government, and more.
+The videos created from this pilot project address the regional longterm workforce development needs through educational programs geared for children.
+This program format can be used in the future to introduce children to other concepts, such as civics, government and more.

 The Team

-• Barbara Shipley, East Tennessee PBS program lead, has over 15 years of experience in program development, leadership, management, marketing, and communications.
-As program lead, Barbara will oversee program/project management and branding and ensure continuity among partners and communication strategies aligned with pilot project goals.
+• Barbara Shipley, East Tennessee PBS program lead, has over 15 years of experience in program development, leadership, management, marketing and communications.
+As program lead, Barbara oversees program/project management, ensuring continuity among partners and strategic alignment of communications and branding with pilot project goals.

 • Haley Jones, East Tennessee PBS Education Design, Standards and Oversight, is the East Tennessee PBS’ education director.
-Haley is a former public elementary and middle school teacher with specific experience in urban and multicultural education equity and will ensure that educational content is consistent with state and national education standards, meets educational goals, and is age appropriate.
+As a former public elementary and middle school teacher with specific experience in urban and multicultural education equity, Haley ensures that educational content is consistent with state and national education standards, meets educational goals and is age appropriate.

 • Nick Geidner, Landgrant Films, University of Tennessee — Production Development, is an associate professor at the University of Tennessee in the School of Journalism and Electronic Media.
-With over 30 years of film experience, Nick will be responsible for the creative, filming, and post-production of every episode of the project.
+With over 30 years of film experience, Nick is responsible for the creative, filming and post-production of every episode of the project.

-This pilot project also has an advisory board that will oversee the project and provides feedback on videos.
-They will also identify in-demand skills or job opportunities for future videos and provide guidance on the companion curriculum that will accompany the videos produced.
-This advisory board is important for this pilot project as they will help create connections and advertise the pilot project videos with the intent to create future videos.
+This pilot project also has an advisory board that oversees the project and provides feedback on videos.
+They also identify in-demand skills or job opportunities for future videos and provide guidance on the companion curricula that accompany the videos produced.
+This advisory board is important for this pilot project as they help create connections and advertise the pilot project videos with the intent to create future videos.

 Resources / Links